redolution/gekkoboot/README.md

 2. Switch to the system device: Select the eject icon at bottom left, scroll right to "System", press A.
 3. Scroll down to `ipl.bin`, press Z then X, and copy to your SD card.
 4. Copy `ipl.bin` from your SD card to the root of this project.
 Rename it to `ipl.rom`.

-Alternatively, obtain an IPL dump from somewhere else and rename it to `ipl.rom`.

 You should now have `ipl.rom` at the project root.